sjcockell/mmb8052/practicals/practical_02/practical_02.md

 Estimated time: 10 minutes

 - Modify your script from exercise 2.6 to include a FOR loop so it can download multiple entries passed as arguments
-- Can you still include an argument for the type of data to download?
 - Test your script still works (use the list of UniProt entries above)

-**HINT** - part 2 above is tricky, but possible.
-Investigate the functioning of the `shift` command in a script, here: <https://www.computerhope.com/unix/bash/shift.htm>.

 - Can you think of any further improvements you'd like to make to this script?
 - Do you think it would also be possible to write a script to make using the UniProt search API (see practical 1) simpler?